maitreverge/minishell_101/ressources/maitreverge/README.md

 The `opendir` function is a standard C function that opens a directory stream corresponding to the directory name, and returns a pointer to the directory stream.
 The stream is positioned at the first entry in the directory.

-- ***Function Description***:: `opendir` opens a directory stream corresponding to the directory name.
+- ***Function Description***: `opendir` opens a directory stream corresponding to the directory name.
 The stream is positioned at the first entry in the directory.
 It returns a pointer to the directory stream.
 On error, NULL is returned.

 - ***Prototype***: `DIR *opendir(const char *name);`